 Scrum: The Art of Doing Twice the Work in Half the Time by Jeff Sutherland and J.J.
 Sutherland

 The title says it all.
-This leadership method is widely used in successful technology companies along with other organizations, including a successful grant consultant team I work with currently.
+This leadership method is widely used in successful technology companies along with other organizations, including a successful grant consultant team I currently work with.
 When I work with a team not using Scrum, I feel less efficient and more alone.

 -